 Sea levels eventually dropped, and white sands blew in from the west, forming large sand dunes.
 At the same time, red mud and silt was deposited by rain and snow melt from the Uncompahgre Mountain to the east.
-The resulting red and white beds alternated, forming the lower beds of the Cutler Formation, or the Cedar Mesa Sandstone that is dominant in the Needles District today.
+The resulting red and white beds alternated, forming the lower beds of the Cutler Formation, or the Cedar Mesa Sandstone that is dominant in The Needles today.

 Sediment from a variety of environments continued to accumulate on top of these layers for millions of years.
 Approximately 60 million years ago, a tectonic plate collision called the Laramide Orogeny created the Rocky Mountains.
-Shortly after, a regional upwarp called the Monument Uplift caused the sedimentary layers in the Needles to tilt gradually westward.
-This event also formed joints, or long parallel fractures in the rock, throughout the Needles.
-In the vicinity of the grabens there are two joint sets: one trending roughly northeast to southwest, and one trending northwest to southeast.
-Some of these joints became the faults that border the grabens.
+Shortly after, a regional upwarp called the Monument Uplift caused the sedimentary layers in The Needles to tilt gradually westward.
+This event also formed joints, or long parallel fractures in the rock, throughout The Needles.
+In the vicinity of The Grabens there are two joint sets: one trending roughly northeast to southwest, and one trending northwest to southeast.
+Some of these joints became the faults that border The Grabens.

 Around 10 million years ago, the uplift of the Colorado Plateau gave rise to the Colorado River and its tributaries.
-As the Colorado river cut its way downward through the rock layers, it carried away millions of tons of sediment towards the Pacific Ocean.
+As the Colorado River cut its way downward through the rock layers, it carried away millions of tons of sediment towards the Pacific Ocean.

 Finally, about 55,000 years ago, the ingredients were in place and the grabens began to form.
 Four factors have been identified as critical to the formation of grabens:

 The grabens are a very young geologic feature.
 Graben growth is thought to be a slow process where small, seismically undetectable movement occurs: as little as one inch per year.
-The grabens continue to drop and slide toward the river today, and are a fascinating feature of the Needles District.
+The grabens continue to drop and slide toward the river today, and are a fascinating feature of The Needles district.